gunet/openeclass/README.md

-# The Open eClass Platform 4.0 (in progress)
+# The Open eClass Platform 4.0.1

 http://www.openeclass.org/

-**Warning**: This is the next major release, currently under development.
-The current stable release is in the 3.15.x branch.

 The Open eClass platform (formerly known as GUnet eClass) is a complete Course Management System, used to store and present educational materials.
 It is the